 The retail market in China is in the midst of an extended period of robust growth driven by increasing urbanization and higher levels of disposable income.
 Retail sales in China grew from RMB7.6 trillion in 2006 to RMB15.7 trillion in 2010, representing a compound annual growth rate, or CAGR, of 19.7%, according to China's National Bureau of Statistics.
-According to the Frost & Sullivan Report, retail sales in China are expected to reach RMB20.9 trillion (US\$3.3 trillion) in 2012.
 Retail sales are expected to continue to grow as a percentage of China's GDP as domestic consumption becomes a more important component of China's economy.
 According to the Frost & Sullivan Report, retail sales are projected to constitute 44.5% of China's GDP in 2015, compared to 39.4% in 2010.
 However, China's retail market is still at the relatively early stage of development.
 Chinese consumers, equipped with increasing purchasing power for lifestyle products and services, are highly brand conscious and price sensitive, yet the availability of discount retailers and outlet malls within China's retail ecosystem is extremely limited.
-According to the Frost & Sullivan Report, China's discount retail market size in 2010 and 2011 was US\$8.9 billion and US\$14.7 billion, respectively, compared with US\$61.4 billion and US\$65.1 billion in the U.S. China's discount retail market accounted for 0.4% and 0.5% of the total retail market in 2010 and 2011, respectively, compared with 1.4% and 1.4% for the same periods in the U.S., according to the Frost & Sullivan Report.
+According to the Frost & Sullivan Report, China's discount retail market size in 2010 was RMB56.5 billion (US\$8.9 billion), compared with US\$61.4 billion in the U.S. China's discount retail market accounted for 0.4% of the total retail market in 2010, compared with 1.4% in the U.S., according to the Frost & Sullivan Report.
 Frost & Sullivan projects that discount retail sales in China will reach RMB568.1 billion in 2015, representing a CAGR of 58.7% from 2010, as discount retail channels become more developed and diversified.